Climate of Sindh

 Sindh is divided into three climatic regions: Siro (the upper region, centred on Jacobabad), Wicholo (the middle region, centred on Hyderabad), and Lar (the lower region, centred on Karachi).

 The thermal equator passes through upper Sindh, where the air is generally very dry.
 The highest temperature ever recorded in Sindh was 53.7 C, which was recorded in Mohenjo-daro on 26 May 2010.
 It was not only the hottest temperature ever recorded in Pakistan but also the hottest reliably measured temperature ever recorded in the continent of Asia and the fourth highest temperature ever recorded on earth.
 The previous record for Sindh and Pakistan, and for all of Asia, had been 52.8 C, reached on 12 June 1919.

 In the winters, frost is common.
 Central Sindh's temperatures are generally lower than those of upper Sindh but higher than those of lower Sindh.
 Dry hot days and cool nights are typical during the summer.
 Central Sindh's maximum temperature typically reaches 43–44 C. Lower Sindh has a damper and humid maritime climate affected by the southwestern winds in summer and northeastern winds in winter, with lower rainfall than Central Sindh.
 Lower Sindh's maximum temperature reaches about 35–38 C. In the Kirthar range at 1800 m and higher at Gorakh Hill and other peaks in Dadu District, temperatures near freezing have been recorded and brief snowfall is received in the winters.
 In Gorakh temperatures in winter nights can sour down to -15.

 The highest temperatures each year in Pakistan, typically rising to above 48 °C, are usually recorded in Shaheed Benazeerabad District (previously called Nawabshah District) and Sibbi from May to August.
 Sometimes the temperature falls to 0 °C; on rare occasions (once every 25 years or so) it has fallen to below -7 °C in December or January.

+Summer(May-September)is extremely hot in the upper parts while it is hot in the central parts and mild near the coast.The Monsoon season also occurs in the summer from late june till late september.

+Winters(Late November-Early March) are cool and foggy in the upper parts while they get milder the near you go to the coast.

+Spring(Mid March-Late April) is short but can cause some rainfall because of western depressions.

+Autumn(October-Mid November) is the shortest season and is completely dry with almost no rainfall.